Types of Car Scratches Explained: Clear Coat, Paint, and Deep Damage Guide

 Your car keys

-One of the common causes of scratches around the car keyhole is your car key.
+One common cause of scratches around the car keyhole is your car key.
 Occasionally, most drivers scrape their keys on the paintwork near the keyhole, creating minor scratches around the holes.

 Whether your hand is full of other stuff or there’s no bright light, you will occasionally misjudge the keyholes and scratch the clear coating.
-To minimize this occasional misjudgment, we recommend you reduce your keyring and add a torchlight to the keyring.
+To minimize this occasional misjudgment, we recommend you reduce your keyring and add a torchlight.

 Car vandalism

 Car vandalism is an annoying, frustrating, and upsetting way of damaging someone’s car.
 It is quite unnerving because someone did it on purpose.
-Most times, not knowing why and who did it is troubling.
+Most times, not knowing who or why it was done is troubling.

-Whether it is because someone didn’t like where or how you parked, your neighbor who wants to wicked you, or a random fellow causing trouble, it is at your consternation and expense.
+Whether it is because someone didn’t like where or how you parked, your neighbor who wants to wreck you, or a random fellow causing trouble, it is at your consternation and expense.

 Here are the types of car vandalism